HaftamuM/Python-in-100-days/README.md

 The Rock, Paper, Scissors Python program incorporates randomization using the random module and utilizes Python lists to manage the game's choices, allowing the user to play against the computer with dynamically generated outcomes.

 ![RockPaperScissor.PNG](RockPaperScissor.PNG)

+# Project 4  : Password Generator
+Beginner Challange :
+The Password Generator is a Python program that employs string manipulation and randomization to generate secure and randomized passwords based on user-specified criteria such as length and inclusion of various character types.